-The Board of Regents of The University of Texas System has established a "governmental excess benefits plan" for the Optional Retirement Program, authorized under Internal Revenue Code Section 415(m) and Texas Government Code Section 830.004 and designated as The University of Texas Governmental Retirement Arrangement (UTGRA).
+The Board of Regents of The University of Texas System has authorized the establishment of a "governmental excess benefits plan" for the Optional Retirement participation in the Optional Retirement Program and the employee's level of earnings.

-3.2 Eligibility for Participation

-Eligibility for participation shall be based on an employee's date of initial participation in the Optional Retirement Program and the employee's level of earnings.

-3.3 Plan Documents

 Participation in the program and all subsequent distributions shall be in accordance with the plan documents.

+Program, authorized under Internal Revenue Code Section 415(m) and Texas Government Code Section 830.004 and designated as The University of Texas Governmental Retirement Arrangement (U. T.GRA).

+3.2 Eligibility for Participation Eligibility for participation shall be based on an employee's date of initial participation in the Optional Retirement Program and the employee's lev
-3.4 Funds Are Property of the Board of Regents Until Authorized Distribution All funds participating in UTGRA including the monthly State contribution, amounts reduced from each participant's salary, and any subsequent investment earnings are the property of the Board of Regents until such time as an authorized distribution is executed in accordance with the plan document.

-3.5 External Organization as Trustee

-The University of Texas M. D. Anderson Cancer Center Physicians Referral Service Retirement Board (PRS Retirement Board) shall serve as trustee and record keeper for UTGRA.
+- 3.3 Administration and Operation (editorially amended 9/03 and 9/04) The Board delegates to the Executive Vice Chancellor for Business Affairs the power and authority to amend the plan documents consistent with applicable law and to take all actions and make all decisions and interpretations necessary or appropriate to administer and operate U. T.GRA consistent with the plan documents. - 3.4 Funds Are Property of the Board of Regents Until Authorized Distribution All funds participating in U. T.GRA including the monthly State contribution, amounts reduced from each participant's salary, and any subsequent investment earnings are the property of the Board of Regents until such time as an authorized distribution is executed in accordance with the plan documents. - 3.5 External Organization as Trustee The University of Texas M. D. Anderson Cancer Center Physicians Referral Service Retirement Board (PRS Retirement Board) shall serve as trustee and record keeper for U. T.GRA.